firas-07/Agentic-Hackathon/README.md

 ### **Environment Setup for Production**
 1. Set environment variables in your hosting platform
-2. Ensure Pinecone and Gemini API keys are securely configured
+2. Ensure Pinecone and Azure AI credentials are securely configured
-3. Update CORS settings for your frontend domain
+3. Update CORS settings for your specific domain
-4. Configure proper logging and monitoring
+4. Configure log rotation and monitoring
+5. Set up Azure Key Vault for secure credential management
+6. Enable Application Insights for Azure integration monitoring

 ## **🤝 Frontend Integration**